fjvallarino/monomer/tasks.md

     - Clean up Seq imports
     - Where can we use Seq?
 Does it make sense to use it everywhere?
 What about Traversable?
     - Reorganize Common Types.
 What do other projects do?
 They should be simple to import and use
   - Create composite widget, allowing isolated event handling and UI creation

-- Pending
   - Create application widget, based on composite
     - Remove UserTask concept, handle it as WidgetTask
   - Support long running tasks that can provide events through a channel

+- Pending
+  - Add Multiple response support (extra value in EventResponse)
   - Add a way to get path of widget given an id, and provide a method to send a message/event
   - Provide a way of initializing the application
     - Probably taking a simple event that is relayed to appEventsHandler is enough?